cwarden45/DTC_Scripts/My_Veritas_WGS/Genes_for_Good/README.md

 Raw data is provided in a few different formats, including .vcf format and 23andMe raw data format.
 So, most of the scripts for analyzing 23andMe data can also be applied to Genes for Good data.

 So, I am going to mostly use this page for notes on HLA typing with my different genomics technologies.
-Namely, there was a [recent study](https://www.ncbi.nlm.nih.gov/pubmed/28490672) using imputed HLA types from SNP chip data, so I would like to test how my own imputed results compare to those from Illumina DNA-Seq (mostly from Genos Exome .fastq files, since my Veritas WGS raw data was an alignment to the canonical chromosomes with a noticable drop in coverage in the highly variable HLA region).
+Namely, there was a [recent study](https://www.ncbi.nlm.nih.gov/pubmed/28490672) using imputed HLA types from SNP chip data, so I would like to test how my own imputed results compare to those from Illumina DNA-Seq (mostly from Genos Exome .fastq files, since the Veritas WGS raw data was a set of bams with aligned reads for each canonical chromosome, with a noticable drop in coverage in the highly variable HLA region on chr6).

 For SNP chips, the [dbSNP](https://www.ncbi.nlm.nih.gov/projects/SNP/) rsIDs (often used as the probe name) rather than chromosomal position is used for some of the imputation programs.